The Munsters: Sets

-The Munsters' home was a decaying Second Empire Victorian mansion located at 1313 Mockingbird Lane in Mockingbird Heights.
-The town's location is not specified in the series, but in later incarnations it is described as a small town outside Los Angeles.
+The Munsters' home was a decaying Second Empire Victorian Gothic-style mansion.
+At one point the address was supposed to be 43 Mockingbird Lane, Camelot, New Jersey, but was changed to 1313 Mockingbird Lane in the city of Mockingbird Heights (state unknown) when filming began.
+In later incarnations of the series the location is described as a small town outside Los Angeles.

-The Munster home was located on the Universal Studios backlot.
+The Munster home was on the Universal Studios back lot.
 It was originally constructed with two other houses on Stage 12, the studio's largest soundstage, for the 1946 film So Goes My Love.
-After that film was completed, the sets were placed into storage until 1950, when they (along with other house sets built from stock units) were reassembled on Colonial Street.
-All three houses were seen in many television shows and films, including Leave It to Beaver.
+After that film was completed, the sets were put in storage until 1950, when they (along with other house sets built from stock units) were reassembled on "River Road" along the north edge of the back lot.
+All three houses appeared in many television shows and films, including Leave It to Beaver.

-In 1964, the house was redressed as the Munster home and a stone wall was added around the property.
+In 1964, the house was redressed and distressed to portray the Munster home, and a stone wall was added around the property.
 After The Munsters ended its run, the house was restored.
 It was the home of the family in Shirley (NBC, 1979–80).

-In 1981, all of the homes on Colonial Street were moved from the north end of the lot to their present location.
+In 1981, all of the houses on River Road were moved from the north end of the lot to their present location.
 The former Munster house was used in Coach and, after another remodel, Desperate Housewives.

 The interiors of the Munsters' mansion were filmed on Stages 30 and 32 at Universal Studios.
 The interior was riddled with dust, smoke and cobwebs.
-(When Lily "dusted" the house, her Electrolux emitted clouds of dust, which she applied to surfaces that would normally be cleaned).
+(When Lily "dusted" the house, her Electrolux emitted clouds of dust, which she applied to surfaces that would normally be cleaned.)
 As a running gag, parts of the house would often be damaged, mostly by Herman's tantrums or clumsiness, but the damage would not last.